Skip to content

 Calculate Your Likely Costs

 The legal fees you can expect to pay can quickly exceed a small debt.
-The costs of pursuing a $2,000 debt can be the same as pursuing a $15,000 debt simply because the same steps need to be undertaken like preparing your evidence and attend a hearing.
-In addition to your lawyer’s fees, you should also expect to incur additional costs including the court filing fee and process server fees.
+The costs of pursuing a $2,000 debt can be the same as pursuing a $15,000 debt simply because the same steps need to be undertaken, like preparing your evidence and attending a hearing.
+In addition to your lawyer’s fees, you should also expect to incur additional costs, including:

 The court filing fee is paid to the court when starting the lawsuit.
 The amount of the fee will depend on how much you are claiming.